g1raffi/spring-boot-tutorial/README.md

 }
 ```

 We annotate the daemon class with `@Entity` to enable JPA and Hibernate to work their magic and create mappings and tables for the class.
 But except for the annotation there is nothing special happening here.
+With the `@Id` annotation we indicate that the `id:Long` will be used as primary key and with `@GeneratedValue` we indicate that it will be automatically generated and incremented.

 Let's create our first service and repository to access the entity.